How to Meet B2B Marketing Metric Goals with Just One Person — Hint: You Can’t! [INFOGRAPHIC]

 - Good writers who can translate technical details into language and examples your ideal target will relate to.

-- Communications specialist to maintain your blog as well as other “maintenance-type” content including newsletters, press releases and customer service communications.
+- Communications specialist to maintain your blog as well as newsletters, press releases, and customer service communications.

-- Sales support project manager to focus on CRM optimization, data mining, tools, campaigns, tradeshows, webinars, etc. specifically designed to help sales reps get close to the folks they need to talk to as well as to relieve them of admin or project management work that slows them down.
+- Sales support project manager to focus on CRM optimization, data mining, tools, campaigns, tradeshows, and webinars to help sales reps get close to the folks they need to talk to as well as to relieve them of admin or project management work that slows them down.

 - Data analyst who can design and oversee measurement & reporting infrastructure.

-Below is a framework that you can download to see what I mean.
 This is just one example but it may help you consider how to decide and prioritize roles and responsibilities within the marketing function.
-More than likely you will see through this exercise that it often takes a village, not 1-2 people, to create marketing programs that will drive revenue.
+More than likely you will see through this exercise that it often takes a village to create marketing programs that will drive revenue.

 This post is a companion and extension of two other posts on organizational structure: